Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Problem Statement

 \begin{assumption}[RKHS conditions] Assume that $\lim_{n\to\infty}w_n=\infty$ and $\mathcal{H}_w$ is endowed with the inner product

-Further, the space $\mathcal{H}_w$ equipped with the Hilbert space norm $\|\cdot\|_{\mathcal{H}_w}$ is a RKHS compactly embedded in $C(\mathcal{D})$. \end{assumption} Under Assumption~\ref{assmp:perturbation}, $\mathcal{H}_w$ is a separable Hilbert space such that point evaluation functionals are well-defined and continuous.
+Further, the space $\mathcal{H}_w$ equipped with the Hilbert space norm $\|\cdot\|_{\mathcal{H}_w}$ is an RKHS compactly embedded in $C(\mathcal{D})$. \end{assumption} Under Assumption~\ref{assmp:perturbation}, $\mathcal{H}_w$ is a separable Hilbert space such that point evaluation functionals are well-defined and continuous.
 Note that the sequence $w$ controls the roughness (or equivalently the smoothness) of functions in $\mathcal{H}_w$.
-Throughout the rest of the paper we will fix a given sequence $w$ satisfying Assumption~\ref{assmp:perturbation}.
-The norm $\|\cdot\|_{\mathcal{H}_w}$ will be used to define our adversarial perturbations.
-The next example, which is a continuation of Example~\ref{ex:matern}, provides intuition about the interpretation of $w$ in terms of roughness.
+Throughout the rest of the paper, we will fix a given sequence $w$ satisfying Assumption~\ref{assmp:perturbation}.
+The norm $\|\cdot\|_{\mathcal{H}_w}$ will define our adversarial perturbations.
+The next example, a continuation of Example~\ref{ex:matern}, provides intuition about the interpretation of $w$ in terms of roughness.